Who can use this feature?

 The Total number of accounts is displayed on the first card on the right side.

-The Assign owners to orphaned accounts card indicates whether there are cards in the workspace that do not have an Owner.
+The Orphaned accounts card indicates the number of accounts in the workspace that do not have an Owner.

 The Automation tasks issues card

-The Automation tasks issues card displays the list of automation tasks that had issues in the last seven days.
-The following task types group these issues:
+The Automation tasks issues card displays the list and number of automation tasks that had issues in the last seven days and are blocking automation.
+This information is retrieved from the Automation Log and grouped by the following issue types:

 User access termination